 • Entry Point Based Licensing (explained above)

-• Privilege Based Licensing
+• Privilege Based Licensing (explained below)

 Base vs Attach Licenses